What can I do for my student to assist in their career search process?

 - Your student is an adult, and per the Family Education Rights and Privacy Act (FERPA) must be treated as such.
 What does this mean to a parent/guardian?
 It means if they are over the age of eighteen, all professional staff members on their campus must maintain strict confidentiality practices.
 Yes, this means that by law, we may not share the content of our interactions and conversations with anyone, including the parents/guardians of students.
 A student may sign a confidentiality waiver stating whom we are allowed to share such information with, as they deem appropriate.
 Click here to review the FERPA Law as provided by the US Government.

 What additional on-campus resources are available to my student?

 - The time your student spends on campus is one that includes multiple experiences and interactions with individuals from across the world.
 The Stetson experience is structured to be educational, inviting, inclusive, and of course fun and enjoyable.
 There are times of the year where your student will become stressed and anxious, and during those times being supportive is the most positive thing you, as a role model, can do to assist them to overcome difficult situations.
 Additionally, by familiarizing yourself with available resources across campus, you will be able to assist in guiding them to the appropriate professional office for assistance.
-These resources include the Student Success Center, Health and Wellness, Student Accessibility Office, Deans’ of their school, Dean of Students, Career and Professional Development and much more.
-The full list of student support offices within Campus Life may be located by clicking here.
+These resources include the Student Success Center, Health and Wellness, Student Accessibility Office, Deans of their school, Dean of Students, Career and Professional Development and much more.
+The full list of student support offices within Campus Life can be found on the Student Life page.